p2p-way/p2p-agent-infra/terraform/akamai/readme.md

 ### [Update configuration](#p2p-agents-on-akamai)

- After we deployed initial configuration, it maybe required to update nodes capacity or add more regions.
+ After we deployed initial configuration, it may be required to update nodes capacity or add more regions.

  Update is very transparent and we need just to set `desired_capacity` with the required number and run Terraform.